 Gallery of Design.
 Housed in the College of Architecture and Environmental Design, the Gallery of Design is used to display student work, semester end final critiques, shows exhibiting faculty work, an annual alumni show, and special exhibits.
 Exhibits tend to focus on architecture, design, and planning and landscape design.
-It is open Monday through Friday from 8 A.M. to 5 P.M., except when the university is closed.
+It is open Monday through Friday from 8 A.M. to 5 P.M., except when the university is closed addition to the great hall and related facilities-including the Aeolian-Skinner organ contributed by Hugh W. and Barbara V. Long-the building contains classrooms and workshops for the Katherine K. Herberger College of Fine Arts.